 People were supported to develop and maintain relationships with people that mattered to them.
-For example, people went out with family members regularly.
-Records showed regularly overnights visits to family members were documented.
-One family member told us how the service Skype them to keep in contact with their relative and another had regular phone calls arranged.
+For example, people went out with, or received visits from family members regularly.

 People's social history was recorded.
 This provided staff with guidance as to what people liked and what interested them.
 People led active social lives and participated in activities that were individual to their needs.
-We saw people planning and going out to a local carnival during our visit.
-Guidelines were in place to assist staff in responding to people's needs in different situations for example when travelling and people's involvement in different activities.
-One person said they had; "A caravan holiday booked with staff."
+We saw people planning and going out to have their hair cut.
+Another person told us they attend SeeAbility's day service.
+Guidelines were in place to assist staff in responding to people's needs in different situations for example when travelling, or when supporting people in different activities.
+One person said they; "Went out shopping with staff and I have a sighted guide to assist me."
+A sighted guide is a trained person to help people with sight issues access the community.

 People were encouraged and supported to maintain links within the local area to ensure they were not socially isolated or restricted due to their individual needs.
 For example people visited local shops and the local church.
 Staff were knowledgeable on how they supported people to access a wide range of activities.
 Staff confirmed they researched new activities to ensure they were suitable.
-One relative said how the service helps to motivate their relative into doing activities."

-The complaints procedure was displayed in a picture format so people could understand it.
-The complaints received were documented and had information recorded on the complaint, the action taken and the outcome of the complaint received.
+The complaints procedure was displayed in an easy read format so people could understand it.
+Any complaints received were documented and had information recorded on the complaint, the action taken and the outcome of the complaint.
 The registered manager understood the actions they would need to take to resolve any issues raised.
-Staff told us that due to people's limited communication the staff worked closely with people and monitored any changes in behaviour.
-Staff confirmed any concerns they had were communicated to the manager and were dealt with and actioned without delay.
-One person confirmed the registered manager and company's senior management visits them and told us they ask them if they are ok or have any complaints or concerns.
+Staff told us that due to some people's limited communication the staff worked closely with people and monitored any changes in behaviour.
+Staff confirmed any concerns they had were communicated to the registered manager and were dealt with and actioned without delay.
+One person said they had made complaints to the registered manager and they always got a satisfactory response.